 - Unit 30: Fashion and Fashion Editorial Hair and Makeup (15 credits)

 - Unit 31: Period Hair and Makeup (15 credits)

 How will I learn and be assessed?

 You will learn in both practical and theory lessons which support the development of vocational skills and knowledge.
 Lectures and presentations will be used as a basis for active learning, assignment work, practical work, research and enquiry.
 A differentiated mix of individual, paired, group work and interactive learning opportunities will provide a platform for developing your skills.

-You will be assessed on the programme through course work, practical and written assignments.
+You will be assessed on the programme through coursework, practical and written assignments.
 Assignments will allow you to progressively evidence your achievement against learning outcomes.

 Alternatively, students may wish to pursue a career in roles that require makeup artistry, for example within retail, and both commercial and theatrical settings.
-Students may also work within television, film and stage to create makeup, hair and prosthetics.
+Students may also work in television, film and stage to create makeup, hair and prosthetics.

 Request a Call Back

 Complete the below form to request a call back from our Admissions Team.

 Higher Education Links